houstondatavis/code_of_conduct/README.md

-# Community Covenant
+# Code of Conduct

 ## Our Goal

-This community is dedicated to providing a harassment-free experience for everyone.
+The Houston Data Visualization Meetup is dedicated to providing a harassment-free experience for everyone.
 We do not tolerate harassment of participants in any form.

 ## Applicability and Scope